uriel1998/mpdcontrol/README.md

 - `0`: add without clearing
 - `1`: clear before adding
-- `2`: crop before adding, with a randomly selected track from the genre "Bumper" played first.
+- `2`: crop before adding, with a randomly selected track from the genre "Bumper" played before the newly queued tracks.

 ## Usage